Having a dental implant

 Stage 2: Bone grafting

 If you do not have enough bone to support the implant, you might need a bone graft.
+This is a procedure to increase the amount of bone in your jaw.
 Your dentist tells you if you need a bone graft and explains any risks.

-If you have a bone graft, treatment might take 4 to 6 months longer.
+If you have a bone graft, your treatment might take 4 to 6 months longer.

-This is usually done under local anaesthetic, which is an injection that makes the area of your mouth being treated numb.
-This means that you do not feel any pain.
+We usually give you a local anaesthetic.
+This is an injection that makes the area of your mouth being treated numb.
+You then do not feel any pain during the procedure.

-- The dentist carefully drills into the jaw bone and puts the implant into the bone.
+• We carefully drill into the jaw bone and put the implant into the bone.

-- The stitches are removed about a week later.
+• We remove the stitches about a week later.

-Some people need minor bone grafting when they have their implant put in.
+Some people need minor bone grafting when we put in their implant.
 Your dentist tells you if you need this and what it involves.

-After having an implant put in, you usually need to wait for at least 3 months before it can support replacement teeth.
+After we have put in the implant, you usually need to wait for at least 3 months before it can support replacement teeth.

 Stage 4: Restorative treatment

 You need several appointments to make your replacement teeth (such as your crowns, bridges or dentures).
-At these appointments, we make moulds and check that the parts used for your replacement teeth fit.
+At these appointments, we make moulds and check that the parts used for your replacement teeth fit properly.